benwmaddox/DataAccessGeneration/readme.md

 * IncludesFakes: Bool.
 Include classes for testing and have the Fake prefix.
 They are placed in the Fake sub namespace.
 * RepositoryName: String, Optional.
 If not defined, the Repository name will be {schema}Repository.
 Otherwise it will be as defined in this property.

+## Project History
+* Originally designed for OneSky Flight LLC as an internal project.
+* Used in production in a limited fashion in 2021 and more widely used in many internal projects in 2022.
+* Transitioned to an open source project with permission in 2022.

 ## Project decisions and reasoning
 * An executable instead of nuget package.
 Maintainable and easy to get running for most developers.
 * Run manually instead of on build.
 Better control and didn't want to need CI systems to access the database.